mahsohn/vscode-enso/README.md

 - Open vscode
 - go to Extensions
 - click `Install from VSIX...` in the menu
-- select the generate vsix file
+- select the generated vsix file